What This Notice Is About

-This notice tells you we're auditing your tax return and need documentation to verify the Earned Income Tax Credit (EITC), dependent exemption(s) and filing status you claimed.
+We're auditing your tax return and need documentation to verify the Earned Income Credit (EIC), dependent exemption(s) and filing status you claimed.

 - Read the notice and the enclosed forms carefully.
 They explain the information you must send to us.

-- Provide copies of supporting documentation to verify the items we're auditing.
+- Provide copies of the documentation we request to verify the items we're auditing.

 - Review this notice with your tax preparer.

 - Review the rules for claiming the EIC and make sure that your child meets the relationship, age, residency, and joint return tests to qualify for the credit.
 Read more about the qualifying child rules.

 - Find out if you can claim the EIC if you don't have a qualifying child.
 Find the rules for those without a qualifying child here.

 - Call us for assistance at the toll-free telephone number listed in the top right corner of your notice.

 While we accept most returns as filed, we select some for examination.
 We examine (or audit) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
 We select returns for examination using various methods including random sampling, computerized screening, and comparison of information we receive such as Forms W-2 and 1099.
 Having your return selected for examination doesn't suggest that you made an error or were dishonest.

 No. You must be married to the child’s parent during the tax year in question to receive the credit.